r-devel/rdevguide/05-finding_the_source.Rmd

 # Finding the Source

 This chapter discusses how you can have an overview of the R codebase.
-For instance, where to find the implmentation of a base function written in R and where to find a primitive implementation written C. You may want to find the source code of a function just out of curiosity or maybe to gain more insight into what a particular function is actually doing.
+For instance, where to find the implementation of a base function written in R and where to find a primitive implementation written in C. You may want to find the source code of a function just out of curiosity or maybe to gain more insight into what a particular function is actually doing.
 Whatever be the case, reading the source code will help you to learn a lot about any function.

 ## Finding R source code